 Stanley Cup prop bets

 There will also be plenty of prop bets to consider as the Stanley Cup Playoffs play out.
 The biggest market is for the winner of the Conn Smythe award, which goes to the player who is deemed to be MVP of the postseason.
-For the individual games, you’ll find various props by clicking through on the individual game listings, including:
+You’ll find various player props for tonight’s NHL games by clicking through on the individual game listings.
+Those include: